wazuh/wazuh-documentation/source/installation-guide/basic/all-in-one-deployment/all_in_one.rst

 Installing Elasticsearch
 ------------------------

 Elasticsearch is a highly scalable full-text search and analytics engine.
-For more information, please see `Elasticsearch <https://www.elastic.co/products/elasticsearch>`_.

 Adding the Elastic Stack repository